 - 1. Observe the pump fueling direction.
-Fuel feeds in as directed by the small arrow on the pump. - 2.
-Use the clear 6mm tubing provided for fuel inlet and 4mm for fuel outlet. - 3.
-Install ball shutoff valve between header tank and engine preferably between the pump and engine (on pressure side). - 4.
+Fuel goes in on the side marked by a small indention and out on the other side. - 2.
+Use the clear 4mm tubing provided for fuel line connections. - 3.
+Install ball valve between header tank and engine, either between the header tank and the pump (on suction side), or between the pump and engine (on pressure side). - 4.
 Use a good gasoline filter between the fuel pump and the engine.
-It is better to have the filter behind the pump to avoid bubbles caused by suction and cavitations. - 5.
-Ensure that all tubing connections are properly joined and secured with safety wire to prevent them from coming loose during operation.
+It is better to have the filter behind the pump to avoid bubbles caused by suction/cavitations. - 5.
+Ensure that all wires and line connections are properly joined and attached to prevent them from coming loose during operation.